nguyenquanltdd/Sky-loyalty-framework/doc/userguide/merchants/menu/introduction.rst

 All Merchants
 *************

-Lists all Merchant within your loyalty program with additional information regarding his data and assigned POS localization.
+*Lists all Merchant within your loyalty program with additional information regarding his data and assigned POS localization*

 .. image:: /userguide/_images/merchant.png
    :alt:   Merchants

 Add Merchant
 ************

-Lists all data that need to be filled out to add new Merchant
+*Lists all data that need to be filled out to add new Merchant*

 .. image:: /userguide/_images/add_merchant.png
    :alt:   Add Merchant